fabiorino/voice-controlled-Atari-Breakout/README.md

-# Your Voice vs Atari Breakout
+# Voice controlled Atari Breakout
 Move the paddle with your voice just by using two different sounds: a sound will make it go right, the other one will make it go left.

 #### YouTube video: